workerholic/workerholic.github.io/_includes/story.md

 While spawning more threads is cheap and significantly increases processing throughput, multi-threading introduces a new concern called **thread-safety**.
 When code is *thread-safe*, it means the state of the resources behave correctly when multiple threads are using and modifying those resources.

 In MRI, core methods are thread-safe, so we don't need to worry about them.
-However, user-spaced code might not thread-safe, because it may introduce **race conditions**.
+However, user-spaced code might not thread-safe and may introduce what is known as **race conditions**.
 Race conditions occur when two or more threads are competing to modify the same resource.
 This happens because the atomicity of the operation is not guaranteed and the OS scheduler can interrupt the execution of code at any time and schedule another thread.
 Let's take a look at the following example:

 ```ruby
 $balance = 0